I have listed section 25, subsection 2 of the Ontario Occupational Health and Safety Act (OHSA).

 m) Advise workers of the results of a report referred to in clause (l), and if the report is in writing, make available to them on request copies of the portions of the report that concern occupational health and safety.

-1) 2(a) can be used to imply that training is an integral part of any orientation program as well as ongoing training throughout the worker’s employment.
-It also implies that an employee MUST be properly supervised and all available information needs to be provided to the employee
+2(a) can be used to imply that training is an integral part of any orientation program as well as ongoing training throughout the worker’s employment.
+It also implies that an employee MUST be properly supervised and all available information needs to be provided to the employee;

-2) 2(b) all available information must be provided to any and all medical practitioners, including confidential business information, for treatment purposes
+2(b) all available information must be provided to any and all medical practitioners, including confidential business information, for treatment purposes;

-3) 2(c) is important to me, since I am a trainer of WSIB Basic Certification.
-It is obvious that any employer needs to make sure that their supervisors have all the required training to deal to competently with all situations.
-As an example, if an employee needs to have a forklift removed from use because of a suspected defect through the pre-use inspection, then a supervisor, with a ROT (record of training) for forklift would be seen as competent and better able to make the right decision.
+2(c) is important to me, since I am a trainer of WSIB Basic Certification.
+It is obvious that any employer needs to ensure that their supervisors have all the required training to deal competently with all situations.
+As an example, if an employee needs to have a forklift removed from use because of a suspected defect through the pre-use inspection, then a supervisor, with a ROT (record of training) for forklift operation would better be able to make the right decision and ensure worker safety;

-5) 2(e) Any time a company has a JHSC (Joint health and safety committee) or a H&S representative the employer MUST cooperate fully with any information request about health and safety in the workplace.
-Again, as a certified trainer in BCT Level 1, the roles and responsibilities of health and safety workers are quite clear.
-It is the role of the employer to assist any way they can.
+2(e) Any time a company has a JHSC (Joint health and safety committee) or a H&S representative the employer MUST cooperate fully with any information request about health and safety in the workplace.
+Again, as a certified trainer/instructor in BCT Level 1, the roles and responsibilities of health and safety workers are quite clear.
+It is the role of the employer to assist any way they can;

-8) 2(i) infers that a company MUST have a copy of the appropriate ACT and any explanatory material prominently in the workplace.
-If the workplace is mostly, say Korean, then all materials of explanation must be in English and in Korean.
+2(i) infers that a company MUST have a copy of the appropriate ACT and any explanatory material prominently in the workplace.
+If the workplace is mostly, say Korean, then all materials of explanation must be in English and in Korean;

-9) 2(j) and 2(k) refer to the occupational health and safety policy that MUST be created, reviewed annually, and prominently posted in the workplace.
+2(j) and 2(k) refer to the occupational health and safety policy that MUST be created, reviewed annually, and prominently posted in the workplace; and

 I hope this better explains the employers’ responsibilities, in general terms, under the ACT.
 There are other specific requirements, say for ‘Confined Space Entry’, as explained in a previous blog, but section 25 subsection 2, covers almost every type of issue.
 There is one other piece of information that comes from section 25, subsection 4.
 It states, “clause 2(j) does NOT apply with respect to a workplace at which five or fewer employees are regularly employed.”